XiangRongLin/grayscale-conversion/README.md

 # GPU

 ## Problem
-Memory transfer between Host and Device
+- memory transfer between Host and Device
+- when to start measure time ?
+Before the kernel launch, before the memcopy or before the allocation
 ## Solution attempt

 ## Implementation